CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-network.md

 ![C&C view](images/network-c-and-c.png)

-### Key Scenario: tenant & DNS provisioning
+### Key Scenario: Tenant & DNS provisioning

 ![tenant & DNS provision](images/network-scenario-tenant-init.png)

-### Activity Flow: Pod - from creation to running
+### Activity Flow: Pod Creation to Running status

 ![Pod-activity-diag](images/pod-activity-diagram.png)

-1. On creation to annotate new pods with arktos.futurewei.com/network-readiness=false as hint for scheduler, by a custom admission control.
+1. On pod creation, using a custom admission control, annotate new pod with arktos.futurewei.com/network-readiness=false as hint for the scheduler.
 For flat network type, such annotation is not required as its operator typically has no network preparation work to do.
 2. It is the network controller's responsibility to do whatever network resource preparation for the pod.
 If pod has hint of arktos.futurewei.com/nic annoation, it should honor that.
-3. It is the network controller's responsibility to clean the annotation arktos.futurewei.com/network-readiness=false if it is there, if applicable network resource preparation is finished.
+3. If applicable network resource preparation completes successfully, it is the network controller's responsibility to clean up the annotation arktos.futurewei.com/network-readiness=false afterwards in case it is present.
 4. It is the network controller's responsibility to annotate pod with proper information that the cni plugin needs in term of CNI-ARGS.
-Arktos system just picks up the annotation value and pass it on when calling cni plugin.
+Arktos system just picks up the annotation value and passes it on when calling cni plugin.